 - Drunk Elephant C-Firma Day Serum ($80.00/£67.00): available at Cult Beauty, Sephora and SpaceNK

 - Paula’s Choice C15 Booster ($49.00): available at Feel Unique, Nordstrom and Paula’s Choice

 - Skinceuticals CE Ferulic ($166.00): available at Adore Beauty, Blue Mercury andDermstore

 The Bottom Line

 Lemons are delicious little treats, but when it comes to skincare, they’re too unpredictable.
-The risks aren’t worth the benefits, so keep them away from your face (and the rest of your body).
+The risks far outweigh the benefits.
+Don’t do it!

-Have you ever made a homemade beauty recipe with lemons?
-Share your experience in the comments below.
+Have you ever used lemon in skincare?
+Share your thoughts in the comments below.